wp-plugins/buddypress-wall/readme.txt

 Please post on the Wordpress support forum(http://wordpress.org/support/plugin/buddypress-wall).

 For bug reports or to add patches or translation files, visit the [Buddypress Wall Github page](https://github.com/dzmounir/buddypress-wall).

 == Changelog ==
+= 0.9.4 =
+* Compatibility with Buddypress 2.2.x
+* Fix javascript error : jQuery.easing[this.easing] is not a function.* Fix Notice: bp_setup_current_user was called incorrectly.

 = 0.9.3 =
 * Fix empty activity title.

 = 0.9.2 =
 * Work on Multisites Network.